-SuSE Linux Enterprise Server has significant security extensions compared to standard UNIX systems:
+Red Hat Enterprise Linux has significant security extensions compared to standard UNIX systems:

-- Access Control Lists, - A Journaling File System, - Integrated authentication framework (PAM).
-The following PAM modules are included in the evaluated configuration and implement security functions: - o pam\unix2.so (basic password based authentication, configured to use MD5) - pam\pwcheck.so (use of cracklib to ensure strong passwords) - pam\wheel.so (to restrict the use of the su command to members of the trusted group) - o pam\tally.so (to limit the number of consecutive unsuccessful authentication attempts) - pam\nologin.so (to check /etc/nologin) - pam\securetty.so (to restrict root access to specific terminals) - pam\passwdqc.so (for additional password checking)
+- Access Control Lists, - A Journaling File System (ext3), - Integrated authentication framework (PAM).
+The following PAM modules are included in the evaluated configuration and implement security functions: - o pam_unix.so (basic password based authentication, configured to use MD5) - o pam cracklib.so (use of cracklib to ensure strong passwords) - o pam wheel.so (to restrict the use of the su command to members of the wheel group) - o pam tally.so (to limit the number of consecutive unsuccessful authentication attempts) - o pam_nologin.so (to check /etc/nologin) - o pam_securetty.so (to restrict root access to specific terminals) - o pam passwdqc.so (for additional password checking)

-In addition for some commands that require user authentication (e. g. chage) the module pam\rootok.so may be used to avoid that an administrative user with the effective user ID of root has to re-enter the password.
+In addition for some commands that require user authentication (e. g. chage) the module pam_rootok.so may be used to avoid that an administrative user with the effective user ID of root has to re-enter the password.